 It was an old fashioned shop, unlike the off-licence which seems to have had a refit after World War 2, Edith’s grocery was

 ….frozen in time.
 Old marble counters, wooden single drawer for a till, flagstone floor, shelves with doilies and a huge brass scales.

 Edith May ran the shop until about 1980, having been involved with the shop for around 70 years.
-The shop was taken over by someone called Bobins around 1982, but like Winnie Barrett’s off-licence, it didn’t last long in new ownership (7).
-The shop front has gone and unlike next door there is little evidence from the outside of retail past (see below).
+The shop was taken over by Bob and Linda Martin, who called the shop Boblins around 1982, but like Winnie Barrett’s off-licence, it didn’t last long as a shop in new ownership (7).
+The shop front has gone and converted into a house by the Martins, and unlike next door there is little evidence from the outside of retail past (see below).